 Then there's the fact that the game dodges giving you a proper boss fight until the end.
-When you realize the game's arc words, "What have you done?" and the answer nothing at all against the man that raped your sister, killed your family and pimps your bedmates, it begins to make sense.
+When you realize the game's arc words are "What have you done?" and the answer is "Nothing at all against the man that raped your sister, killed your family and pimps your bedmates" it begins to make sense.
 Alice finally gets a boss fight against the Dollmaker around the same time she actually physically stands up to and defeats its counterpart (Bumby).
 While all of the first game and most of the second take place in her mind as she battles demons of her own devising, this represents the first time we see Alice's determination and confidence from Wonderland bleed over into London.
 And bleed over it does, into Londonland.
 It's actually a fairly optimistic ending.

 It may take a moment to realise, but the children in Dr Bumby's Home For Wayward Children seem to be wearing bibs or aprons in the first London scene.
 Then you learn what they are.
 And then you never look at the level the same way.
 It's so obvious, in hindsight.

 And while they might seem to be identification plaques, pay attention.
 There are several with the same number.
 Even close together, like they wanted you to notice.

 In a similar vein, you know those plaques that people hang on their walls?
 The typical message is "Home Sweet Home".
 There are two at Houndsditch, but one says "Home Safe Home" (which may be true, if only relative to the outside world) and, more disturbingly given what we learn, "EARN YOUR KEEP".
 Brrr.

 A bunch of kids in a sidestreet actually discuss their "work" quite directly, yet manage to make it not too obvious for those that don't yet know the twist: